Chat Interface

 Model Settings

-Model settings are synchronized with the Model Settings in Assistant Settings.
-See Assistant Settings for details.
+Model settings are synchronized with the Model Settings in the Assistant settings.
+See Assistant Settings.

-In chat settings, only the model settings apply to the current assistant; other settings apply globally.
-For example, if you set the message style to bubble, it will be a bubble style for any topic in any assistant.
+In chat settings, only the model settings apply to the current assistant.
+Other settings apply globally.
+For example, if you set the message style to speech bubble, it will be a speech bubble style in any topic of any assistant.

 Message Settings